YannickRe/azuredevops-buildagents/README.md

 New-AzRoleAssignment -RoleDefinitionName "Storage Blob Data Contributor" -ServicePrincipalName $sp.ApplicationId
 ```

-### GitHub Token
-Generate a GitHub Personal Access Token that allows Packer to download Packages from GitHub.
-- Go to [github.com](https://github.com) and log in
-- Click on your profile image to fold out the menu, and select `Settings`
-- On the Settings page, select `Developer settings` from the menu
-- On the  Developer settings page, select `Personal access tokens` from the menu
-- Click `Generate` to create a new token.
-- Give it a name and make sure you select at least `read:packages` underneath `scopes`

-Keep the generated token safe, for usage later in this guide.

 ### Azure Virtual Machine Scale Set
 To use an Azure Virtual Machine Scale Set as an Azure DevOps Scale Set Agent it has to adhere to a certain set of requirements.
 [The documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops&WT.mc_id=M365-MVP-5003400#create-the-scale-set) contains all the required information, but at the time of writing the following things were important:
 - __VM size__: at least *Standard_D4s_v4*